Julian22222/PRACTICE/Next_and_NestJS/README_NEXT_RENDER_OPTIONS.md

 Client

-- can use hooks(useState, useEffect,etc.), onClick, etc
+- can use hooks(useState, useEffect,etc.), onClick, onChange, onSubmit, etc
 - error.tsx file must have "use client"
 - if client side component inserted to another client side component (then we don't need to write "use client" on the top of the file that was inserted) --> see posts2 page.tsx file and PostSearch component, both are client side components, but you don't need to write "use client" in the PostSearch component